SimonTheLion/Segment_Triggered_Flow/ReadMe.md

 }
 ```

-Replace the placeholders with your actual Klaviyo credentials, and segment name and ID.
+Replace the placeholders with your actual Klaviyo credentials.

 ### 4. Running the Script